A while back, I wrote about whether it was a good time to buy real estate.

 Well, we all know where that mentality got us…in this huge mess we’re in now, because after everyone and their mother got in, scores of homeowners got burned as unsustainable home prices plummeted back to earth.

 So if we can no longer expect home prices to rise exponentially, what’s the motivation behind buying a piece of property now?
+If it’s not going to double in a year, why bother?

 Isn’t that the point of owning real estate?
 To experience explosive home price gains and sell in the future for a great profit?